BEST Lending Co logo

 Frequently Asked Questions

-How long does BEST Lending Co take to show results?
+How does BEST Lending Co compare to similar companies?

-BEST Lending Co is a specialized private lender for real estate investors, not a consumer finance company.
+BEST Lending Co is a listed private lender for real estate investors, not a consumer finance company.
 It is best suited for experienced fix-and-flip investors, landlords, and developers who need fast, flexible short-term or investment-focused financing and have properties with strong equity and deal fundamentals.
-The critical caveat is that rates are substantially higher than conventional mortgages (making this appropriate only for short-term hold periods or cash-flowing rentals) and the company does not serve borrowers seeking primary residence mortgages or general consumer lending.
+The critical caveat is that rates are higher in listed context than conventional mortgages (making this appropriate only for short-term hold periods or cash-flowing rentals) and the company does not serve borrowers seeking primary residence mortgages or general consumer lending.

 • Real estate investors seeking short-term bridge financing for fix-and-flip projects with fast closing timelines